-Install and Use CMake on AlmaLinux 8
+Easy Steps Install and Use CMake on AlmaLinux 8

 This tutorial intends to teach you How To Install and Use CMake on AlmaLinux 8.
+Let’s see what exactly CMake means.

 A project based on CMake always contains the CMakeLists.txt file.
 This special text file describes how the project is structured, the list of source files to compile, what CMake should generate out of it, and so on.
 CMake will read the instructions in it and will produce the desired output.
 This is done by the so-called generators, CMake components responsible for creating the build system files.

 Another nice CMake feature is the so-called out-of-source build.
-Any file required for the final build, executables included, will be stored in a separated build directory (usually called build/).
+Any file required for the final build, executables included, will be stored in a separate build directory (usually called build/).
 This prevents cluttering up the source directory and makes it easy to start over again: just remove the build directory and you are done.

-How To Install and Use CMake on AlmaLinux 8
+Steps To Install and Use CMake on AlmaLinux 8

 To Complete this guide, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide the Initial Server Setup with AlmaLinux 8.